 Under the terms of the joint venture arrangement, Vitol loan will fund the first US$50 million of the Gazelle Field development work program (but excluding any exploration commitments which will be funded pro-rata by Rialto and Vitol).
 The transaction formalises Rialto's partnership with Vitol - a company with substantial financial and technical capability - with existing assets in Rialto's area of operations in Côte d'Ivoire and Ghana, and a proven track record of monetising upstream assets in West Africa.

-James Channo led the team for Locke Lord, assisted by Luke Morris, Nicole Lyons, and Philippa Townley.
+James Channo led the team for Locke Lord.
 Vitol was advised by Bond Dickinson.

 Jeff Durkin, general counsel for Rialto Energy, noted that entering into partnership with Vitol and the simultaneous negotiation with the government of Cote d'Ivoire of a new Production Sharing Contract for Block CI-202, were landmark events for the company.
 Both transactions were complex and needed to be worked in parallel under a very tight timetable.
 Durkin said.

 Locke Lord consistently ranks among American Lawyer's top 100 U.S. law firms.
 The Firm's full range of practice and industry areas serve national and international clients from offices in Atlanta, Austin, Chicago, Dallas, Hong Kong, Houston, London, Los Angeles, New Orleans, New York, Sacramento, San Francisco and Washington, D.C.
 It has an excellent reputation in complex litigation, regulatory and transactional work, with its 650-plus lawyers building collaborative relationships and crafting creative solutions – all designed and executed to meet clients' long-term strategic goals.